play2io/localnotify/README.md

 event the event(s) that triggered re-engagement will be delivered as soon as the `onNotify` callback is set.

+There is no explicit way to determine if a notification was used to launch your app or if it timed out while your app was running.
+It is only guaranteed that notifications will be delivered to this callback.

 ~~~
 localNotify.onNotify = function(evt) {
 	logger.log("Got event:", evt.name);